 Cover sprays occur after the petal fall spray - a spray applied to cover fruit.
 As such, all sprays after bloom and up to preharvest sprays are considered to be cover sprays.
 Peaches have unique cover spray designators (e.g. shuck split) that are important to understand.
 For bacterial spot management, many labels specifically address the first and second cover sprays as application timings for bacterial spot management.
-However, petal fall applications are equally important as well, since many fruit will be exposed (shuck split) as petal fall occurs; some products allow for a petal fall application and some do not, so read the labels carefully.
-Some products allow for cover spray application and some do not, so again, read the labels carefully.
+However, petal fall applications are equally important as well, since many fruit will be exposed (shuck split) as petal fall occurs; some products allow for a petal fall application and some do not, so again, read the labels carefully.
 The sprays that occur at petal fall through 7-10 days after shuck split are critical to disease control, as bacterial infection occurs readily during this timeframe, but infection can continue through at least pit-hardening.
 As such, cover sprays with either copper or oxytetracycline products are required at petal fall and throughout cover sprays on susceptible varieties.
 Note all label instructions and review preharvest intervals carefully.
 Scab sprays are critical from shuck split through 2nd and 3rd cover.